What Kids Learn About Politics NOW Might Last a Lifetime

 It is a good thing to write our rules and discuss them with our children on a consistent basis.
 But the values our children embrace at a heart level are primarily based not on what we tell them, but on what they experience from us.

 Just like attack ads that highlight the hypocrisy of candidates who promise one thing and do another, our kids notice when our words and actions do not line up.
-When Jeff explained to me that one of the policies of his household was respect, I asked him, “Other than what you’ve told your children and written down about respect, how do you show them what respect looks like?”
+When Jeff explained to me that one of his household policies was respect, I asked him, “Other than what you’ve told your children and written down about respect, how do you show them what respect looks like?”

 Jeff is an honest man.
-He thought for a moment, and then said, “Well, I guess what I say to my children about respect and the way they see me act are sometimes two totally different things.”
+He thought for a moment and then said, “Well, I guess what I say to my children about respect and the way they see me act are sometimes two totally different things.”

-After more thought about this, Jeff was able to admit, “When my children are disrespectful I lose patience with them.
+After more thought about this, Jeff was able to admit, “When my children are disrespectful, I lose patience with them.
 I quickly become stern and often yell.
 I take away toys that have nothing to do with their disrespect.
 And you know, I gotta confess that even the way I treat my wife in front of my children can be pretty disrespectful.
 The truth is, I’m not very respectful a lot of the time.
-So, based on my behavior, I guess our real policy is that disrespect is a main way to get things done.
+So, based on my behavior, I guess our real policy is that disrespect is the main way to get things done.
 No wonder my kids yell at each other so much!”

 Do we follow our own rules for respect in our home?

 If this story sounds oddly familiar, you are not alone.
 Most of us struggle to consistently act according to the rules and expectations we set for our children.
-It is a normal and natural part of the human struggle with ego, selfishness, and pride; what the Bible calls sin.
-As a result there are numerous unwritten policies in each of our lives, and in each of our homes, that may not be consistent with what we have written down or what we say.
+It is a normal and natural part of the human struggle with ego, selfishness, and pride, what the Bible calls sin.
+As a result, there are numerous unwritten policies in each of our lives and in each of our homes that may not be consistent with what we have written down or what we say.
 The way we handle this discrepancy is yet another unwritten policy we set.

 Based on our brief conversation, Jeff decided to make a policy change.
-He confessed to his children, and wife how thoughtless he had been and asked for forgiveness and patience in his new efforts to rewrite the household policy about respect.
+He confessed to his children and wife how thoughtless he had been and asked for forgiveness and patience in his new efforts to rewrite the household policy about respect.
 He wanted to rewrite it not just with a pencil, or even with his lips, but also with his behavior.

 Do we really need to help our kids learn about politics?